 The 29-Inch f/4.5 Don Brooks Telescope Which Is One Of The Largest Privately Owned Telescopes In The Region

 An observing event was held last night (February 19th 2026) on the campus of Gardner-Webb University in Boiling Springs, NC, featuring a custom made 29-inch telescope by Don Brooks.
-Don has been active in amateur astronomy for many years, as is currently the President of the Cleveland County Astronomical Society.
+Don has been active in amateur astronomy for many years, and is currently the President of the Cleveland County Astronomical Society.

 It should also be noted: Longtime CCAS member, Steve Davis also attended the event last night.
 Steve works at the “Bare Dark Sky Observatory at Mayland Earth to Sky Park” and is an operator of the 34-inch telescope.
 The facility is located in Burnsville, NC and the 34-inch telescope is one of the largest public telescopes in the southeastern US.